Long before packed stadiums and Euros glory, women’s football was already drawing crowds, and one of its most remarkable teams came from Dagenham.

 Formed in 1917 while men were away fighting in the First World War, the Sterling Ladies were factory workers who built an extraordinary record.
 Between 1917 and 1919, they did not lose a single game.
 They became known as the Dagenham Invincibles.
 Then, when peace returned, they were told to stop playing, and their story quietly faded from view.

-Now it is being told again.
+Now it is being told again in Colchester.

 The Invincibles On Stage at the Headgate